A Wonderful Workplace

 Interested applicants should complete an online Application and upload their cover letter, résumé, and a list of references.

-McLean School, a K-12 co-educational independent school in Potomac, Maryland, seeks applicants for the full-time K-12 Literacy Coordinator and Instructional Leader to begin August 2025.
+McLean School (mcleanschool.org), a K-12 co-educational independent school in Potomac, Maryland, seeks applicants for a Grades 9-12 Coordinator of Learning Services to begin in August.

 Job Responsibilities